 On Saturday night, after over a year in the making, several months of dedication, 22 days of fundraising and a 48-hour gallery transformation, LOVE MOVEMENT opened in San Francisco.
 The city has not known this much concentrated love (without hippies) in a long while.
 It was an amazing experience.

-The concept-driven show began as a promise from a recently married couple (Greta and I) to a recently engaged couple (Shin and Nao) as we pondered the lack of love in the world while eating spicy Indian food in Japan.
+The concept-driven show began while pondering the lack of love on this planet and eating spicy Indian food in Japan with Shin and Nao.
 It spread to include other art couples and designers from around the world.
 LOVE MOVEMENT is our unified effort to fill a room with love.
 The exhibit is up through January 16th at the Superfrog Gallery in New People, Japantown, San Francisco.
 If you’re in the area, give me a shout: I’d love to meet you there.

 Because this is largely a toy blog, I’m assuming you’re here for the toys.
 We had plenty of those: vinyl (custom & production), paper and plush (and you can buy them from the gallery and online soon).
 I’ve been posting previews of all the original interpretations of T-Boy and Dankeschoen, and I’ll highlight a few more here.
 I took a ton of photos of all the figures, and I promise to post those soon.
 But briefly going beyond toys (at least so I don’t completely crash your browser)…